 Students will understand why trusts are used commercially and will focus on the tax implications of settling property in a trust, the tax on income/gains arising from trust property, and tax on beneficiaries on distributions of income/gains from the trust.
-Students will also cover how individuals manage their tax affairs in particularly focusing on: the use of family partnerships, investing in film relief and employment and investment incentive (EII), how high earners and the self-employed respond to income tax policy changes and how they plan for the transfer of wealth in preparation for death.
+Students will also cover how individuals manage their tax affairs in particularly focusing on: the use of family partnerships, investing in employment and investment incentive (EII), how the self-employed respond to income tax policy changes and how they plan for the transfer of wealth in preparation for death.